 Paris 6th Arrondissement – Saint-Germain-des-Prés

-Considered one of the classiest districts in Paris and one of the most expensive ones, but still popular among expats and locals.
+Considered one of the classiest districts in Paris and one of the most expensive ones, but still popular among expats, locals and those visiting with families.
 The district has served residence to the likes of Picasso, Claude Monet, and Auguste Renoir.

 Don’t forget to visit Polidor restaurant and check out small and local Gabriel Pierne square if you fancy taking a quiet break from the city.